QuyLe-Minh/DSAtestcase/README.md

 # DSAtestcase
+# Update
+## 1. Update 1
+(03/01/2022) I've already fixed bug in SQ command.
+Kindly download the input_and_output file again and run.
+Thanks!!
 # Introduction
 The reason why I make this to support you and me to get 10 points at DSA assignment 1 <(").
 If you have any issues with my result, please contact me via www.fb.com/quyleemin and we will debug together :)).
 # Set up